-From page one, this French Riviera mystery captivates, keeps you on the edge of your seat, as it takes you on a rollercoaster ride.
+From page one, this French Riviera mystery captivates and keeps you on the edge of your seat, as it takes you on a thriller of a rollercoaster ride filled with suspense.
 “Just as you think you have the plot points figured out, Edelheit throws in an unexpected twist that has you questioning the direction you thought the novel was going, a technique used by some of the best mystery writers around.”

 Sam becomes swept up in villa’s history, misdirection, hostility, threats, and secrecy, including a French gardener, a cat lady, and the house of red light across the way.